 For decades, urban place management professionals have acted as leaders of their communities by undertaking the strategic and visionary work of city building.
 IDA has developed seven official knowledge domains, recognizing the distinct areas of professional practice used to shape vibrant urban districts which anchor the well-being of towns, cities, and regions around the world.

 These core domains should act as a framework for urban place managers to utilize in furthering their professional careers and to aid in their work enhancing vibrant urban places.
 Content for IDA’s Annual Conference and spring Summits is organized around this framework.
-Most recently the Professional Development Committee agreed upon a standard level of competency to become certified in urban place management with a goal to launch a program by 2020.
-More information will be coming in late 2019.
+Most recently the Professional Development Committee agreed upon a standard level of competency to become certified in urban place management.
+More information on the Leadership in Place Management Certification can be found here.